This is an official version.

 (a) define the geographical area where the emergency exists;

-(b) direct that the CEO take charge of emergency operations within the area, to assess the situation and to report immediately to the minister regarding necessary measures to be taken to deal with the emergency;
+(b) direct that the director take charge of emergency operations within the area, to assess the situation and to report immediately to the minister regarding necessary measures to be taken to deal with the emergency;

 (i) a purpose relating to the emergency,

 (ii) the health, safety or well-being of persons, or

 (iii) the purpose of exercising a power under this section;

 (f) authorizing the director or his or her delegate to alter, construct, demolish or remove trees, buildings or other structures where that action is, in the opinion of the director, necessary in order to reach the scene of the emergency or in an effort to combat or inhibit the progress of an emergency; and